 9 Hillandale Golf CourseDurhamSee on map

 In 1915, Ross designed the original layout at Durham’s Hillandale Golf Course, and subsequent designers included no less than highly respected Perry Maxwell and George Cobb.
-Hillandale is one of the most popular courses in the state due to its sensible fee structure and variety of holes.
+Hillandale is one of the most popular courses in our state due to its sensible fee structure and variety of holes.
 Expert advice on equipment can also be found here as its pro shop is routinely ranked one of the best in the United States.